StratfordHS-CS2/Lab-10-Cipher/Readme.md

 [![Build Status](https://travis-ci.com/StratfordHS-CS2/lab-10-cipher-username.svg)](https://travis-ci.com/StratfordHS-CS2/lab-10-cipher-username)

-# Lab 09 - Strings Review
+# Lab 10 - Cipher

 ## Lab Goal
-This lab was designed to give you an opportunity to demonstrate your mastery of using and manipulating strings. *This is a major grade.*
+This lab was designed to give you an opportunity to demonstrate your mastery of using and manipulating strings. **This is a major grade.**

 ## Instructions
 There are 3 classes you need to edit; one for each cipher.
 You should use the CipherRunner class to test your ciphers.
 You do not need to edit the CipherRunner class.